 Appendix

+Participant information letter

 Dear fellow scientist,

-We are conducting a study on methods to distinguish genuine psychological data from faked data.
+We are conducting a study on statistical methods to distinguish genuine psychological data from faked data.
 To this end, we are looking for published authors who are willing to generate statistics and data that we can subsequently use to study these methods.
 Because you published a peer-reviewed article in Psychology in 2015, we would like to kindly invite you to help us with our study, which is part of Chris Hartgerink’s doctoral research.
 Your participation in the study will last approximately XX [this needs to be piloted] minutes and is entirely anonymous.
-This study has been approved by the Psychological Ethics Committee of TSB of Tilburg University [pending approval].
+This study has been approved by the Psychological Ethics Committee of Tilburg University [pending approval].

 The goal of this study is to validate statistical methods to discern between true research results and fictitious research results, in order to improve our knowledge of how to detect such fictitious research results in the scientific literature.
+The validity includes the false positive- and true positive rates of these statistical methods regarding detecting faked research results.

 All responses are fully anonymized, which includes no logging of IP-addresses.